eBooks and eAudiobooks

 Using the eBooks service

-You can borrow five eBooks for up to three weeks and if the book you want is already checked out you can reserve it free of charge.
-You will receive an alert when it is available for you to download.
-At the end of the loan period the book will be deleted automatically from your device, so there are no late returns or overdue's to worry about.
+- If the book you want is already checked out you can reserve it free of charge and you will receive an alert when it is available for you to download

 For free classic titles and authors published before 1923 please search and download from the Project Gutenberg (opens in a new window) website.

-For further help and guidance please see our Frequently Asked Questions (opens in a new window) web page.
+For further help and guidance please see our frequently asked questions (opens in a new window)